Something in the air ..

 Tangy.

-Occasionall, unavoidable.
+Occasionally, unavoidable.

-Wood-burning stoves are popular across the borough, including Barnes, according to Richmond Council.
+Wood-burning stoves are popular across the borough, including Barnes, according to Richmond council.
 That, in itself, is not news.
 What is less well understood is the damage they do.

 Welcome to Bridged2050: ideas for living well in a climate-ready Barnes.

 The harm comes from fine particulate matter, known as PM2.5: microscopic particles small enough to penetrate deep into the lungs and pass into the bloodstream.
 They are linked to heart disease, stroke, asthma, reduced lung function and premature death.
 You cannot see them.
 You cannot smell them.
-But they linger—and they accumulate.
+But they linger and they accumulate.

 Those figures may understate the issue.
 Not every stove is DEFRA-approved.
 Not every household uses kiln-dried wood.
 Logs are often stored outdoors or in damp conditions; moisture means more smoke, and more smoke means more particulates.